Quick Start

 • Include your API Key in the headers.

-• The request body should contain a query field with the text to search for.
+• The request body should contain a query field, with optional emb_model, top_k, and filter parameters.

 # Define the query